Getting started

 files with additional metadata such as project name, versions, and the list of

 projects on which it depends.
-To create a new project called my_project run:
+To create a new project called my_project run

-$ sysand new my_project
+$ sysand init my_project

 Creating interchange project `my_project`